jazzband/django-newsletter/README.rst

 Compatibility
 =============
-Currently, django-newsletter is being tested to run on Python 2.6, 2.7 and the latest Django 1.4, 1.7 and 1.8 releases.
+Currently, django-newsletter is being tested to run on Python 2.6, 2.7 and the latest Django 1.4, 1.7 releases with 1.8 being under way.
 Apart from tests it *might* be compatible with Python 2.5 as well.

 Requirements
 ============